Category: Preventive Care

 Preventing Syphilis

-5. Consider PrEP if you’re at higher risk.
-While PrEP mainly prevents HIV, people at high risk for HIV are also more vulnerable to syphilis.
+• Consider PrEP if at higher risk for HIV, which also reduces vulnerability to syphilis.

-• Take all prescribed medications exactly as directed.
+• Taking all prescribed medications exactly as directed

-• Avoiding sexual activity until you complete treatment and test negative.
+• Avoiding sexual activity until treatment is complete and testing confirms the infection is gone

-• Encourage your partner(s) to get tested and treated if needed.
+• Practicing safe sex and encouraging partners to get tested and treated

 Additional Information